UptickNetwork/DID-docs/docs/verifier/verification-library/verifier-set-up.md

 This endpoint generates the auth request for the user.
 Using this endpoint, the developers set up the requirements that users must meet in order to authenticate.

-> If created using Uptick ID Platform, the schema URL can be fetched from there and pasted inside your Query.
+> If created using Privado ID Platform, the schema URL can be fetched from there and pasted inside your Query.

 <Tabs>
 <TabItem value="Golang">